canadianurbaninstitute/downtown-west-map/README.md

 2. **Map Display:**
    `index.html` loads the Downtown West area and overlays filtered road restriction events.
 Events are colored and sized by type and impact.
 Users can click markers for more information.

+3. **Road Restrictions GitHub Action**

+To ensure the map always displays the most recent road restrictions, this project uses a GitHub Actions workflow to update its data automatically:

+- **Workflow File:** `.github/workflows/update-road-restrictions.yml`
+- **Schedule:** Runs every 12 hours (at 00:00 and 12:00 UTC) and can also be triggered manually.
+- **Process:**
+  - Checks out the repo and sets up Node.js.
+  - Installs dependencies.
+  - Runs the fetch and filter script to pull and process the latest road restriction data.
+  - Commits any changes to the `data/road-restrictions.geojson` file back to the repository.

+This keeps the map up-to-date for users without manual intervention.

 ## Getting Started